-- Destination Path: Enter the path to write the watermarked file to, either: - Leave it empty to use the same filename (and path) as the file that triggered the workflow. - A file name, without the full path, to write a differently named file to the same location as the source file. - A relative path to a subsite / document library / folder, e.g. Shared Documents/Some Folder/Some File.pdf.
+- Destination Path: Enter the path to write the watermarked file to, either: - Leave it empty to use the same filename (and path) as the file that triggered the workflow. - A file name, without the full path, to write a differently named file to the same location as the source file. - A relative path to a subsite / document library / folder, e.g., Shared Documents/Some Folder/Some File.pdf. - An absolute path to a different site collection, e.g., /sites/Finance/Shared Documents/Some Folder/Some File.pdf.
+Please make sure the path does not include the host name, e.g., 'http://your site/...'.
+For details see Appendix - Specifying path and file names.

-- An absolute path to a different site collection, e.g. /sites/Finance/Shared Documents/Some Folder/Some File.pdf.
-Please make sure the path does not include the host name, e.g. 'http://your site/...'.
-For details see Appendix Specifying path and file names. - Watermark type: A number of different watermark types are supported.
+- Watermark type: A number of different watermark types are supported.
 Unlike our individual SharePoint Designer workflow activities, all watermark types have been rolled up into a single Nintex Activity.
 The functionality is largely the same so have a look at section 13.1 for more details.
-The following watermark types are supported. - Text: Add a text based watermark with full control over the font type, size, style, rotation and field codes such as {PAGE}.
-For details about field codes see Appendix - Merge codes - o PDF: Add the first page of another PDF file as the watermark. - o Image: Use a BMP, JPG, GIF, PNG, TIFF, WMF or EMF / EMF+ file as a watermark. - RTF: Use RTF based text as a watermark. - Ellipse: Add an ellipse based watermark. - Line: Add a line based watermark. - Composite: For complex watermarks, or watermarks consisting of multiple elements such as line AND text AND images, use the Composite Watermark in combination with our XML based watermarking syntax.
-For details see section 13.2 Applying composite watermarks using SPD workflows. - PDF List ID: If you wish to carry out further actions on the watermarked PDF file, e.g. send it by email or perform a check-in, then you can optionally write the ID of the List the PDF was written to in a workflow variable of type String. - PDF List Item ID: Similarly to PDF List ID, the Item ID of the watermarked PDF file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010 / 2013). - Source List ID & List Item: The item that triggered the workflow is watermarked by default.
+The following watermark types are supported. - Text: Add a text-based watermark with full control over the font type, size, style, rotation and field codes such as {PAGE}.
+For details about field codes see Appendix Merge codes - PDF: Add the first page of another PDF file as the watermark.(Not supported in Office file types) - QR Code: Add a QR Code as the watermark.
+For details about the various fields see 13.1.8 QR Code Watermark. - Linear Barcode: Add a barcode watermark.
+For details about the various fields see 13.1.9 Barcode Watermark. - Image: Use a BMP, JPG, GIF, PNG, TIFF, WMF or EMF / EMF+ file as a watermark. - RTF: Use RTF based text as a watermark. - Ellipse: Add an ellipse based watermark. - Line: Add a line based watermark. - Composite: For complex watermarks, or watermarks consisting of multiple elements such as line AND text AND images, use the Composite Watermark in combination with our XML based watermarking syntax.
+For details see section 13.2 Applying composite watermarks using SPD workflows. - Display: Either display the watermark Always, or only When Printing.
+(When supported by target file format) - PDF List ID: If you wish to carry out further actions on the watermarked file, e.g., send it by email or perform a check-in, then you can optionally write the ID of the List the file was written to in a workflow variable of type String. - PDF List Item ID: Similarly, to PDF List ID, the Item ID of the watermarked file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010 and later versions). - Source List ID & List Item: The item that triggered the workflow is watermarked by default.
 You can optionally specify the ID of a different List and List Item using workflow variables.
 Please use the same data types as used by PDF List ID and PDF List Item ID. - Error Handling: Similar to the way some of Nintex' own Workflow Activities allow errors to be captured and evaluated by subsequent actions, all of Muhimbi's Workflow Activities allow the same.
-By default this facility is disabled meaning that any error terminates the workflow.
+By default, this facility is disabled meaning that any error terminates the workflow.